-We recommend use of Honeywell Li-ion battery packs.
+We recommend use of Honeywell Li-ion or Li-poly battery packs.
 Use of any non-Honeywell battery may result in damage not covered by the warranty.

 Terminal Wells

 The Net Base contains four terminal wells.
 Each well has its own dedicated Power/Dock LED and COMM LED indicator.